-This is the second post of a three-part blog series focused on key areas of business performance management for pathology practices, diagnostic laboratories, and molecular diagnostic providers.
+This is the second post of a three-part blog series focused on key areas of business performance management for pathology practices, hospital outreach programs, diagnostic laboratories, and molecular diagnostic providers.
 The other blog posts in this series can be found here: Part 1 and Part 3

 Below, we have detailed the need for a complete understanding of the drivers behind the metrics you monitor on a regular basis to ensure that you are able to act quickly and appropriately to the changes you identify.
 We do this with a cautionary note.
 Does this sound familiar?
 Every month you review your key performance indicators.
 You are diligent in your review and monitoring.
 Everything seems to be moving in the right direction, but something just doesn’t feel right.

 Did you know that the metrics you review every month could be misleading?

 Understanding the drivers behind the metrics you monitor is crucial to ensuring that you are able to accurately interpret the metric and quickly take the appropriate action.

 In this post, we will review several misleading benchmark scenarios.
 By understanding how these types of scenarios can occur and knowing how to identify them, you can better evaluate the performance of your revenue cycle.

 Your monthly summary of activity, which depicts revenue cycle activity by the date that activity is posted to your billing system, consistently reports the same level of charges, adjustments, and collections every month.
 This results in consistent net collection rate (NCR), gross collection rate (GCR), net bad debt % (Net BD%), and days in AR (DAR), as shown for months 6-17 in Example 1-A.